 - Cellular telephones can interfere with our equipment.
 Please turn off your cellular phone when you are in any area of the hospital where we care for patients or when you are near a patient attached to any kind of medical equipment.

 - The Family Bill of Rights and Responsibilities outlines what we, as parents and staff, can expect from each other.
 Look for it in the waiting room.

 Last but not least

-If you have suggestions that would help us improve our services, contact the Child and Family Relations office at 416-813-6181 or drop by Room M223 (near the University elevators).
+If you have suggestions that would help us improve our services, contact the Office of Patient and Family Experience office at 416-813-6181 or drop by Room M223 (near the University elevators).

 We are a teaching hospital